curtcox/Mergrave/test_plan.md

 - Structured trace emission: each run produces a replayable trace of decisions, tool calls, depths, scores, and errors.

 # Property
+- For any DAG of tool dependencies, invokes tools in a topologically valid order without cycles.
+- At every recursion depth, outputs containing prohibited knowledge are redacted or blocked before returning upward.
+- Constructed prompt/context never exceeds the configured token budget.
+- Input normalization is idempotent and monotonic with respect to whitespace, casing, and punctuation rules.
+- If the quality score is below threshold, a recursive improvement pass is triggered; otherwise it returns immediately.
+- Decomposition produces subproblems whose combined scope covers the original request with bounded redundancy.
+- Given unambiguous intent, the tool selector chooses the correct tool with precision 1.0 on provided fixtures.
+- Tool invocations include only the minimal required arguments and exclude PII unless explicitly authorized.
+- Retry logic attempts retryable failures at most N times with exponential backoff and never retries non-retryable errors.
+- Across multiple candidate responses, returns the one with the highest composite score according to the configured objective.
+- Cache keys are deterministic and invariant to commutative parameter ordering for the same semantic request.
+- Recursion always terminates by honoring depth_limit or budget_limit and returns a graceful fallback when limits are hit.
+- Cumulative cost (tokens × calls) never exceeds the configured budget, and near-budget the planner prunes lower-value branches first.
 - Forbidden context guard (input): requests containing IP/forbidden content are rejected before any AI/tool invocation.
 - Maximum recursion depth: exceeding the configured depth yields a graceful, structured termination rather than unbounded recursion.
 - Topological sequencing: for multi-step plans, tools are invoked in dependency-respecting order without cycles.